 What Alumni Say:

 “As a freshman, I participated in Villanova School of Business’ Global Citizens Program.
 I studied abroad in Singapore and interned with KPMG.
-This experience has led me to connect with the professionals at networking events and showcase the immensely valuable opportunities I was given as a freshman.” – Class of 2016 alum
+This experience has led me to connect with the professionals at networking events and showcase the immensely valuable opportunities I was given as a freshman.” – Recent Alumni

 “My capstone project was one of the most influential parts of my college career.
 Being chosen as the team leader and immersing myself in the project helped me to understand that there is more to business than what I had pictured.
-It wasn’t just what my parents do, but really opened my eyes to all the possibilities that a business degree could open up for me.” – Class of 2016 alum
+It wasn’t just what my parents do, but really opened my eyes to all the possibilities that a business degree could open up for me.” – Recent Alumni

 “The Study Abroad-Global internship program was a unique experience with the London School of Economics.
-Additionally, curriculum course such as Competitive Effectiveness allow you to work with companies in a consulting role and work on real problems facing the company.” – Class of 2016 alum
+Additionally, curriculum course such as Competitive Effectiveness allows you to work with companies in a consulting role and work on real problems facing the company.” – Recent Alumni

 Where The Class of 2018 Went To Work: